ncsurobotics/SW8E-MEB-Software/README.md

 This is a clone of the [AUVControlBoard protocol](https://mb3hel.github.io/AUVControlBoard/user_guide/comm_protocol/), however the UART is fixed to a 57600 baud rate.

+Note that the max length of a message is also much shorter (16 bytes) because the MSP430G2553 has only 512 bytes of RAM.

 ## Messages